 We Count has a lot of things on the go.
 You can learn and co-create with us and earn micro-badges to show your effort.
-Here are some of our upcoming and recent activities.
+Here are some of our upcoming and ongoing learning activities.

 All We Count/Digging DEEPer workshops and webinars are accessible, free and open to the public.
 We welcome people from all backgrounds and experience levels.